Vargam: Plot

-Solomon Joseph is the sub inspector of Police in charge of Rajakkadu station in Idukki.
-He has learned the importance of money and power, and using it, he earns wads of money.
+Solomon Joseph is a police officer who is the sub inspector of Police in charge of Rajakkadu station in Idukki.
+He has learnt the importance of money and power, and using it, he earns wads of money.
 He spends the money on booze and women.
-He is estranged with his father and step family.
+He is estranged with his father and step family and lives his life on his own terms.
 He is close to a catholic priest who is a fatherly figure to him.

 Two influential businessmen, Ummachan and Vavachan, clashes frequently in Rajakkadu.
-Solomon is friendly with Vavachan and even assist him in smuggling narcotics through his area of control.
-Through a series of e events, Solomon lock horns with Ummachan's younger brother Denis.
-Denis, along with 4 friends, are visiting from Bangalore.
-Eventually, Solomon takes Denis and his friends in custody after a violent clash in the town club.
+Solomon is friendly with Vavachan and even assists him in smuggling through his area of control.
+Through a series of events, Solomon locks horn with Ummachan's younger brother Dennis.
+Dennis, along with 4 friends, are visiting from Bangalore.
+Eventually, Solomon takes Dennis and his friends in custody after a violent clash in the town club.
 Ummachan manages to arrange bail for his brother and friends, but during the process, he threatens Solomon.
 The next day, when Solomon gets information that Dennis and friends have hired a local prostitute, he catches them in the act, with the intention of humiliating Ummachan along with getting as much bribe as possible for himself.